 The second way to use N26’s services is as an add-on to a traditional bank account.
 If you need a way to track your personal spending, or are tired of all the fees associated with using the big banks, N26 is a real contender for your business.

-N26 is fully integrated with the UK financial system, so creating an automatic monthly payment from your main bank account to your N26 account would be a snap.
+N26 is fully integrated with the financial system, so creating an automatic monthly payment from your main bank account to your N26 account would be a snap.

-In addition to removing any chance of fees on domestic UK activity, you would also be insulating your main bank account from identity theft.
+In addition to removing any chance of fees on domestic activity, you would also be insulating your main bank account from identity theft.
 N26 designed their platform to be a perfect fit for online transactions, which can be subject to risk of fraud.

 Who Might Not Like N26?